oracle/node-oracledb/doc/src/api_manual/oracledb.rst

             See :ref:`Changing Passwords and Connecting with an Expired Password <changingpassword>`.

             .. versionadded:: 2.2
+        * - ``osUser``
+          - String
+          - Thin
+          - .. _getconnectiondbattrsosuser:

+            The name of the operating system user that initiates the database connection.
+This is equivalent to the value in the ``OSUSER`` column of the ``V$SESSION`` view.

+            This optional property overrides the :attr:`oracledb.osUser` property.

+            .. versionadded:: 6.7
         * - ``poolAlias``
           - String
           - Both
           - .. _getconnectiondbattrspoolalias:

             Specifies which previously created pool in the :ref:`connection pool cache <connpoolcache>` to obtain the connection from.
 See :ref:`Pool Alias <getconnectionpoolalias>`.
+        * - ``program``
+          - String
+          - Thin
+          - .. _getconnectiondbattrsprogram:

+            The name of the program connecting to the database.
+This is equivalent to the value in the ``PROGRAM`` column of the ``V$SESSION`` view.

+            This optional property overrides the :attr:`oracledb.program` property.

+            .. versionadded:: 6.7
         * - ``configDir``
           - String
           - Thin